peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 buffer from a predefined array of vertex positions.

     // First, create an array of numbers giving the X, Y, and
-    // Z coordinate for each vertex position.
+    // z-coordinate for each vertex position.
 Here, three vertices
     // are defined.
     var vertices = [x1, y1, z1, x2, y2, z2, x3, y3, z3 ];
     // Second -- and this is optional -- create a second array of numbers